saylordotorg/course_psych202b/Unit03.md

+---
+layout: default
+title: "PSYCH202B: Research Methods Lab"
+course_description: "An application of knowledge gained in PSYCH202a, through creation, editing, evaluation, and review of experiments."
+next: ../Unit04
+previous: ../Unit02
+---
 **Unit 3: Study Designs** <span id="3"></span>
 *In the lecture section of this course, we reviewed the types and purposes of many of the study designs most commonly used in psychology